naobot/qty-cinema/_movies/night-is-limpid.md

 ---
 link: true
-synopsis: In Toronto, some artists, critics, and collectors experience a short holiday from employment through Canada’s various emergency response benefits (CERB, CRB).
-  During this period of exuberance and uncertainty, they grow into new ideas and ways of thinking, as the old forms are no longer satisfying.
+synopsis: During a period of exuberance and uncertainty, a group of artists and critics grow into new ideals and ways of thinking, as the old forms are no longer satisfying.
 release: 2022-05-01
 layout: movie
 title: Night is Limpid